Cuyahoga County, Ohio: History

 The land that became Cuyahoga County was previously part of the French colony of Canada (New France), which was ceded in 1763 to Great Britain and renamed Province of Quebec.
 In the early 1790s, the land became part of the Connecticut Western Reserve in the Northwest Territory, and it was purchased by the Connecticut Land Company in 1795.
 Cleveland was established one year later by General Moses Cleaveland near the mouth of the Cuyahoga River.

 Cuyahoga County was created on June 7, 1807, and organized on May 1, 1810.
-Cleveland (then known as "Cleaveland") was selected as the county seat in 1809.
+Cleveland (then also known as "Cleaveland") was selected as the county seat in 1809.
 The county was later reduced in size by the creation of Huron, Lake, and Lorain counties.

 In 1831, future U.S. President James A. Garfield was born in what was at the time Cuyahoga County's Orange Township.

 Geography

 According to the United States Census Bureau, the county has an area of 1246 sqmi, of which 457 sqmi are land and 788 sqmi (63%) are water.
 It is the second-largest county in Ohio by area.
 A portion of Cuyahoga Valley National Park is in the county's southeastern section.